 Want to build a data-driven software solution?

 Descriptive and Diagnostic Analytics take a reactive approach to the data, depicting events that have already happened.
 But with the help of advanced technology, like Machine Learning and Artificial Intelligence, the analytics can work proactively.
-Proactive analysis not only finds the root of the problem, but also offers possible solutions and makes strategic suggestions.
+The proactive analysis not only finds the root of the problem but also offers possible solutions and makes strategic suggestions.